flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

 we have provided a graphic to help explain the different components here - TODO provide graphic

 Perhaps, the best place to start is by defining what we mean by overhead.
-Within any node execution Flyte requires different pre-processing and post-processing operations to ensure cohesion with other nodes.
+Within any node execution Flyte requires different pre-processing and post-processing operations to ensure cohesion within the framework.
 These may inlcude wrangling input data from multiple upstream nodes, using events and etcd writes to update node phases, etc. Additionally, k8s (and other external systems) require various housekeeping operations to ensure job execution.
 For example, creating / scheduling Pods and metadata maintenance thereof, pulling container images, managing container runtimes, and so on.
 Basically, all nodes within Flyte spend a portion of their execution time executing user node, the rest, in some respect, may be attributed to overhead.

 TODO - will need to be implemented on a per-node basis
     out example for executing k8s pods is relativley simple